symbol/symbol-docs/source/concepts/aggregate-transaction.rst

 An aggregate transaction is  **complete** if before announcing it to the network, all cosigners have signed it.
 If valid, it will be included in a block.

+.. raw:: html

+    <h2>Example</h2>

+Dan announces an aggregate complete transaction that merges two transfer transactions, so Alice and Bob will receive the mosaics at the same time.

 .. figure:: ../resources/images/guides-transactions-sending-payouts.png
     :align: center
     :width: 450px